SuPyaeHlaing88/FirstJavaBasic/README.md

 <h1>Basic Java Concepts</h1>
-It is used with simple java.
+It were only used with simple java.